othman-19/track-daily-steps/README.md

-# PROJECT: Track daily steps
+# PROJECT: TRACK DAILY STEPS

 Track Daily Steps is a web app that tracks daily projects and tasks for a given user.

 The project was built to comply with business specifications in order to obtain feedback on technical achievements and soft skills gained.

 ![screenshot](./Screenshot.png)